hamna-moieez/self-attention-image-recognition/README.md

 5. Run **trainer.py** to start training.

 ### Note
+- The code is a tensorflow implementation of SAN by https://github.com/hszhao/SAN
-The implementation is supported only for GPU training because of the image format specific limitation of tensorflow.
+- The implementation is supported only for GPU training because of the image format specific limitation of tensorflow.